Yingliang-Du/java-rink/README.md

  * Create a class XXXError extends BeanError to represent customized error
  * Add a new instance of XXXError to error Set for each error happened in your project

+#### Auto bind Java Bean properties with Form data
+ * Create a Binder class for each bean which need to be binded with form data
+ * Make the Binder class a subclass of AbstractBeanBinder
+ * Override preBind() method to put pre bind logic like populate bean with default values from data source
+ * Override buildParameterMap() method to build parameter map, or get it from HTTP request for auto binding
+ * Override postBind() method to put customized post bind process logic